SEADRILL LIMITED AND ITS GROUP OF COMPANIES (‘SEADRILL”)

 SUPPLIER ADHERENCE TO OUR VALUES

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we intend to provide awareness and targeted training to our staff.
+To ensure a high level of understanding of the risks of slavery, and human trafficking in our business, targeted awareness training shall be provided to our procurement staff, as well as targeted human rights due diligence reporting training to our Compliance staff.

 Julie J. Robertson